FREE EXPEDITED SHIPPING

 Credit: Westend61

-This is a commonly used spice that is utilized in both savory and sweet foods.
-You can use both cinnamon sticks and ground cinnamon to give your pastries a unique aroma and flavor.
+Cinnamon is a common spice used in both savory and sweet foods.
+You'll need both cinnamon sticks and ground cinnamon to give your pastries a unique aroma and flavor.

 10) Vegetable Oil